Footsteps in the Alpujarras

 We had a delayed dog walk this morning due to a storm, which sadly never arrived.
 Rita was convinced it was going to come and she refused to go on the walk.
-So just Arko and I ventured into the 97% humidity 🥴 but we were treated to some pretty nice views.

 We walked up the Lanjaron Valley to the far end and came back via the spectacular Verea Corta.
 It was a surprisingly hot couple of days.
 We had some great close up encounters with wildlife including Golden Eagle, Griffon Vultures, Ibex and lots of butterflies.